 By default, HTTP response status for every request is 200 OK (containing full response body) or 304 Not Modified (if it hadn't modified from last call), if HTTP caching was activated (see Setting Response Caching section above).

-When an uncaught exception is thrown and framework enters STDERR flow, HTTP response status defaults to 500 Internal Server Error, unless another one is specifically set by http_status of matching <exception>.
+When an uncaught exception is thrown and framework enters STDERR flow, HTTP response status defaults to 500 Internal Server Error, unless another one is specifically set by http_status of matching <route>.
 Example:

-For those rare cases in which you need to programmatically control http status of response, following method is relevant:
+For those rare cases in which you need to programmatically control http status of response, following Lucinda\MVC\Response method is relevant:

 $this->response->setStatus(404)

 Sometimes it is necessary for controllers to write directly to output stream and thus do the task of view resolvers.
-To get access to output stream, use this method:
+To get access to output stream, use this Lucinda\MVC\Response method:

 $this->response->setBody("Move along!");